 Popular Mexican Chains

-While we like to focus on small and local restaurants, the chains below are good options if you’re looking for Mexican or Tex-Mex food in a five-mile radius of Downtown.
-A couple of these chains are small and locally-driven, so they are worth a visit.
+While local restaurants are the focus here at Nashville Guru, the chains below are great options if you’re looking for Mexican or Tex-Mex food.
+A couple of these chains are small and locally driven, so they are worth a visit.

-This newer restaurant in 12 South is causing quite a buzz, from the cuisine to the sun-soaked patio.
-Bartaco Nashville is the tenth location for the small chain, and it’s easy to taste why they’ve had such great success.
+This taco restaurant on 12 South is one of the most popular spots in town due to its hip setting, tasty cuisine, and sun-soaked patio. bartaco is the tenth location for the small chain, and it’s easy to see (and taste) why they’ve had such tremendous success since opening in 2015.

-Las Palmas is your typical authentic Mexican restaurant — cheap and consistent.
-Nashville natives probably remember the days when Las Palmas was one of the few places to grab Mexican cuisine back in the day.
-There are now eleven locations in the Nashville area, and we’ve been going to several of those regularly for years (in other words, since the 90s).
+Las Palmas is affordable and consistent.
+Nashville natives probably remember the days when Las Palmas was one of the few places to grab Mexican cuisine.
+There are now nine locations in the Nashville area, and we’ve been going to several of those regularly for years (in other words, since the 90s).
 The service is always reliable, the food is cheap and delicious, and the restaurants are clean.
 If you want an inexpensive Mexican fix, Las Palmas is worth checking out.

-We typically don’t highlight large chains on Nashville Guru, but we think Chuy’s has it going on.
-Sometimes there’s a reason people want the same restaurant in every city, and for Chuy’s, it’s gotta be the chips and salsa.
-The service, food and drinks are always great.
+Large chains are rarely highlighted on Nashville Guru, but the chip stations at Chuy’s are hard to overlook.
 The Midtown location is also overly convenient when you’re barhopping and need a bite to eat.
-We recommend sitting on the patio to watch all the Midtown action.
+Grab a seat on the patio to watch all the Midtown action.

 Other Great Authentic Mexican Restaurants in Nashville

-If you want to branch outside of the neighborhoods we cover on Nashville Guru, a few other popular places include:
+If you want to branch outside of the neighborhoods covered on Nashville Guru, some other popular places include: